How AI Will Break Capitalism

 Here we go:

 Many experts and scholars are now worried about the future of capitalism.
-Can such a successful and resilient system withstand the upcoming AI challenges?
+Can such a resilient system withstand the upcoming AI challenges?

 Supply and demand are cornerstones of capitalism.
-Demand is a challenging prospect for capitalism since we might reach a point at which the global population peaks and starts declining.
+Demand is a challenge for capitalism, since we might reach a point at which the global population peaks and begins to decline.
 Our current models of capitalism will struggle without a natural growth of demand.

-The digital transformation, however, has already disrupted the supply function; information and digital products can be copied endlessly (with nearly zero production costs).
-This has impacted many industries already and allowed major tech companies to dominate markets by imposing artificial scarcity.
+The digital transformation, however, has already disrupted the supply function: information and digital products can be copied endlessly (at nearly zero production cost).
+This has already impacted many industries and enabled major tech companies to dominate markets by imposing artificial scarcity.

 AI will further accelerate the deterioration of supply and demand functions in the short term.
-In the long term, AI will likely change the fundamental dynamics by steering us into becoming fully dependent on centralised AI technology.
+In the long term, AI will likely change the fundamental dynamics by steering us toward full dependence on centralised AI technology.

 Ownership of the means of production has always been a central function of capitalism.
-This has always been the central knot of Marxist critique against capitalism; wealth accumulation favours the “haves” on behalf of the “have-nots.”
+This has always been the central knot of Marxist critique of capitalism: wealth accumulation favours the “haves” at the expense of the “have-nots.”

 The most momentous challenge facing socio-economic systems today is the arrival of artificial intelligence.
 If AI remains under the control of market forces, it will inexorably result in a super-rich oligopoly of data billionaires who reap the wealth created by robots that displace human labor, leaving massive unemployment in their wake. […] For the sake of social well-being and security, individuals and private companies should not be allowed to possess any exclusive cutting-edge technology or core AI platforms.
 Like nuclear and biochemical weapons, as long as they exist, nothing other than a strong and stable state can ensure society’s safety.
 If we don’t nationalize AI, we could sink into a dystopia reminiscent of the early misery of industrialization, with its satanic mills and street urchins scrounging for a crust of bread.”